syncfusion-content/winui-docs/winui/DataGrid/Export-To-Excel.md

                 outstream.Flush();
             }
         }
-        //Launch the saved Excel file
+        //Launch the saved Excel file.
         await Windows.System.Launcher.LaunchFileAsync(stFile);
     }
 }
 {% endhighlight %}
 {% endtabs %}

-N> SfDataGrid exports data to excel by using [XlsIO](http://help.syncfusion.com/file-formats/xlsio/overview).
-You can refer [XlsIO documentation](http://help.syncfusion.com/file-formats/xlsio/working-with-excel-worksheet) for manipulating exported work sheets.
+N> The SfDataGrid exports data to excel by using [XlsIO](http://help.syncfusion.com/file-formats/xlsio/overview).
+Refer to the [XlsIO documentation](http://help.syncfusion.com/file-formats/xlsio/working-with-excel-worksheet) for manipulating the exported worksheets.

 ## Excel exporting options

-Exporting operation can be customized by passing `DataGridExcelExportOptions` instance as argument to `ExportToExcel` method.
+The exporting operation can be customized by passing `DataGridExcelExportOptions` instance as an argument to the `ExportToExcel` method.

 ### Export mode

-By default, actual value only will be exported to excel.
-If you want to export the display text, you need to set `ExportMode` property as `Text`.
+By default, only the actual value will be exported to excel.
+To export the display text, set the `ExportMode` property as `Text`.

 {% tabs %}
 {% highlight c# %}